AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/user-notifications.md

 This pop-up window displays highlights of all the notifications along with time of occurrence with a scroll bar.
 To view more information about all the notifications, click Show All Notifications at the bottom of the pop-up window.
 Notifications page appears.

 A manager can see the pending tasks and all notifications in a tabbed form at the notifications page.
 Pending tasks notifications are categorized based on approvals, nominations and so on.
-To view all the notifications, click **All Notifications** tab.
+To view all the notifications, click **[!UICONTROL All Notifications]** tab.
 In all notifications tab, the notifications are ordered based on date and time and listed.

 ![](assets/manager-notifications-page.png)